sheldonkwoodward/bNEAT/README.md

 [![Build Status](https://travis-ci.org/sheldonkwoodward/bNEAT.svg?branch=master)](https://travis-ci.org/sheldonkwoodward/bNEAT)
 ![Language](https://img.shields.io/badge/language-C%2B%2B17-orange.svg)

-bNEAT is an implementation of the NEAT (nerual evolution of augmenting topologies) machine-learning methodology and was created by Sheldon Woodward and Charles Lambert.
+bNEAT is an implementation of the NEAT (neural evolution of augmenting topologies) machine-learning methodology and was created by Sheldon Woodward and Charles Lambert.

 The learning algorithm is currently implemented to teach itself how to play Snake.
 In the future, the neural network and trainer can be abstracted and used for generic ML purposes.